-17.2.1 ESMC_ArrayCreate - Create an Array
+16.2.1 ESMC_ArrayCreate - Create an Array

 '''

 ESMC_Array ESMC_ArrayCreate(

 ESMC_ArraySpec arrayspec, // in

-ESMC_DistGrid distgrid, // in

-const char name, // in

-int rc // out

-);

 '''

-Newly created ESMC_Array object.
+Newly created ESMC Array object.

 Create an ESMC_Array object.

 arrayspec ESMC_ArraySpec object containing the type/kind/rank information.

 distgrid ESMC_DistGrid object that describes how the Array is decomposed and distributed over DEs.
 The dim-Count of distgrid must be smaller or equal to the rank specified in arrayspec, otherwise a runtime ESMF error will be raised.